tristynferreiro/perchscale/Software/README.md

     TXD     -> V0R
     RXD     -> V0T
   You will need another connector on the ID0 pin.
 When you want to **flash code** onto the ESP32 Cam you need to **connect ID0 to GND** on the ESP32.
+- open the [Test_Code]() project in the IDE and upload it to the ESP32.
+Then disconnect the ID0 -> GND cable
+- open the serial monitor and click the reset button on the ESP32.